Teradata/developer-resources/docs/advanced/jupyterlab/install-jupyterlab-aws.md

 ---
-id: aws-console-deploy-jupyter
+id: deploy-jupyter-aws-console
 title: Deploy JupyterLab from the AWS Management Console
-description: Learn how to deploy JupyterLab using the AWS Cloudformation template from the AWS console.
+description: Learn how to deploy JupyterLab using a Cloudformation template.
 sidebar_label: AWS
 sidebar_position: 1
 ---

-# Deploy the template from the AWS console
+# Deploy the template from the AWS Management Console

 The CloudFormation template deploys a server instance with JupyterLab, and the AI Unlimited kernel, running in a container controlled by [systemd](/docs/glossary.md#glo-systemd).